Azure/azure-powershell/src/DataLakeStore/DataLakeStore/help/Export-AzDataLakeStoreChildItemProperty.md

 # Export-AzDataLakeStoreChildItemProperty

 ## SYNOPSIS
-Exports the properties (Disk usage and Acl) for the entire tree from the specified path to a ouput path
+Exports the properties (Disk usage and Acl) for the entire tree from the specified path to a output path

 ## SYNTAX